 Sometimes, you have to plant a privacy screen fast.
-Whether you have just built a fence that the neighbors think is unsightly or your neighbor has just built a shrine to aliens, sometimes you just need plants that grow fast and can block the view.
-You have many options available to you if you are wondering what to what to plant for privacy.
+Whether you have just built a fence that the neighbors think is unsightly, or your neighbor has just built a shrine to aliens, sometimes you just need plants that grow fast and can block the view.
+You have many options available to you if you are wondering what to plant for privacy.

 Plants That Mature Fast